SDGGiesbrecht/SDGCornerstone/Documentation/🇨🇦EN Read Me.md

 )
 ```

-`SDGCornerstone` can then be imported in source files:
+The libraries’ modules can then be imported in source files:

 ```swift
 import SDGCornerstone